cityofaustin/Residential-Permitting/_project_steps/1-general-process/overview.md

       - Learn how to schedule your inspections either online or in-person.
       - Schedule final inspection and make any required changes before your permit expires.

-_comments:
-  excerpt: Shows up on homepage.
-Only use on overview page
-  in_menu: Should this show up in the header navigation and homepage?
-Only use on overview page
-  overview_of_steps_markdown: Only use on overview page
-  permalink: "The relative URL of the project's folder, ie \"/residential/projects/project-folder/\".
-Only use on overview page"
-  prefooter_text: text before the button at the bottom of overview
-  prefooter_link_text: button text for bottom of overview
-  prefooter_link_path: url to file or page where the button should link
 ---